 Investors must find investment-ready projects in OZs in order to take advantage of OZ tax benefits.
 The communities that will attract the most OZ investment will be communities that:

 - identify attractive private development properties/projects inside OZs,

 - secure site control (option agreement or similar instrument) of those properties/projects (do not cede control of the property to speculators)

 - make those projects “investment ready,” and

 - market them to as many OZ developers and investors as possible.

-UNC DFI has worked with over 75 local governments since 2011 to attract private investors for transformative projects, so DFI is accustomed to performing these steps for local government-controlled property.
+UNC DFI has worked on hundreds of local government projects since 2011 to attract private investors for transformative projects, so DFI is accustomed to performing these steps for local government-controlled property.
 DFI assists its local government partners until the investment closes, providing expertise at every step of the pre-development process.

 A full pre-development process will typically take at least 6 to 12 months.
 DFI recommends that local governments begin pre-development activities for OZ projects as soon as possible to maximize the value an Opportunity Zone designation can provide to investors.